 REVIEWED BY: Dr Lenera, Official HCF Critic

 Schoolteacher Gwen Mayfield is forced to leave Africa because of a native rebellion led by witch doctors, and is left traumatised by the events.
 The Reverend Alan Bax offers her the post of headmistress in the peaceful village of Heddaby.
-There, she’s made very welcome but cannot understand why everyone seems to object to two of her teenaged students Ronnie and Linda courting each other, especially Linda’s grandmother Granny Rigg who seems to mistreat her.
+There, she’s made very welcome but cannot understand why everyone seems to object to two of her teenaged students Ronnie and Linda courting each other, especially Linda’s grandmother Granny Rigg who appears to mistreat her.
 Then Ronnie falls into a coma the same time as a headless doll impaled with pins is found, and Ronnie’s father tells Gwen that a year before his wife got shingles after a row with Granny Rigg….

 One of the more obscure of the Hammer horrors despite usually being available for home viewing, The Witches is a film which I only caught up with the other evening.
 I didn’t expect much from it, but actually it turned out to be a pleasant surprise.
 The low-key, present day mystery chiller is certainly different from the usual Gothics, a little reminiscent of City Of The Dead but at times coming across as a partial forerunner to The Wicker Man, but while it doesn’t have the richness and depth of Robin Hardy’s masterpiece, it has enough merits of its own.
 It’s perhaps a little too gentile for its own good, and climaxes with one of the most unintentionally funny Satanic ritual scenes ever filmed, but generally I don’t think that it’s a picture to be ashamed of and is one I feel is somewhat underrated.
-The plot is decent and provides at least a couple of surprises, the approach is intelligent [at least until the last 20 minutes], and it’s all quite unsettling in a very subtle way, evoking a distinct creepiness out of the quaint village setting and gradually working up a reasonable feeling of paranoia, the latter allowing star Joan Fontaine, in her last film role, to partially revisit some of the elements of the two performances for Alfred Hitchcock in Rebecca and Suspicion which begun her career.
+The plot is decent and provides at least a couple of surprises, the approach is intelligent [at least until the last 20 minutes], and it’s all quite unsettling in a very subtle way, evoking a distinct creepiness out of the quaint village setting and gradually working up a reasonable feeling of paranoia, the latter allowing star Joan Fontaine, in her last film role, to partially revisit some of the elements of the two performances she did for Alfred Hitchcock in Rebecca and Suspicion which begun her career.
 It’s no neglected classic, but still has many qualities.

 Her career on the slide, Fontaine purchased the film rights to Norah Lofts’ novel [written under the nom-de-plume of Peter Curtis] and brought the project to Hammer in 1962, where it was eventually added to the roster of films co-produced with Fox, Seven Arts and ABPC.
 The screenwriter was Nigel Kneale, who was also busy at work on the script for the third of the Hammer Quatermass films which were adapted from his TV serials, Quatermass And The Pit.
 Fontaine had pick of director and chose Cyril Frankel who had made such a good job of Never Take Sweets From A Stranger back in 1960.
 The village of Hambleden, Buckinghamshire, was the filming location for the fictional Heddaby, while interiors were shot at Bray.
-In her autobiography, Fontaine arrogantly complained about the “primitive” working conditions, the small size of her dressing room, the awful food and the unprofessional British actors she had to lower herself to work with.
+In her autobiography, Fontaine arrogantly complained about the “primitive” working conditions, the small size of her dressing room, the “awful” food and the “unprofessional” British actors [really Joan?] she had to lower herself to work with.
 Kneale’s script was partly poking fun at witchcraft but all his blackly comic touches were removed from the film just after it was completed.
-Hammer were rather embarrassed when it got an ‘A’ certificate and got the BBFC to raise it to an ‘X’.
-Intended to be released on a double bill in the UK with Hammer’s next film Prehistoric Women but ending up comin out with spy drama Death Is A Woman, The Witches was retitled The Devil’s Own in the US because the Italian picture le streghe which translated as The Witches was about to come out.
+Hammer were rather embarrassed when it got an ‘A’ certificate and asked the BBFC to raise it to an ‘X’.
+Intended to be released on a double bill in the UK with Hammer’s next film Prehistoric Women but ending up coming out with spy drama Death Is A Woman, The Witches was re-titled The Devil’s Own in the US because the Italian picture le streghe which translated as The Witches was about to come out.
 It did mediocre business.

 I don’t tend to read any reviews of a film I’m about to review but I do recall reading write-ups about The Witches some time ago saying that it has almost no scares, but I don’t think that’s entirely true and the ending of the very first scene certainly gave me a slight chill.
 We’re somewhere in Africa, and the first shot is of the exterior of a house where a voodoo doll looms into the frame.
 Teacher Gwen is packing as she’s about to leave, and her two native helpers are terrified, but Gwen dismisses their fears.
 The doll previously seen is spotted jammed into a table, then natives burst in led by a guy in an absolutely gigantic and very unsettling voodoo mask which understandably causes her to scream.
 Red smoke dramatically fills the screen as we get the titles, though the film is then pretty quiet for at least its first half.
 Everyone seems to welcome Gwen’s arrival in Heddaby – no village folk suspicious of outsiders here – though Alan’s confession that he’s not actually a priest at all but just likes to wear the dog collar sometimes is a little odd, and soon other questions raise themselves.
 Why does a black cat keep hanging around Gwen?
 Why does nobody want young Ronnie and Linda to go out together?
 Why is Linda’s grandmother cruel to her?
 There’s a rather obvious and lazy mistake here, as Ronnie tells Gwen that he saw Granny Rigg put her granddaughter’s hand in the shredder of her washing machine, and when Gwen goes to visit her Linda’s arm is in a sling, but the next time we see Linda in what is obviously meant to be just a day or two later, her hand and arm are perfectly fine.